bruceravel/demeter/documentation/Athena/ui/index.rst

 its capabilities.
-For instance, it's fairly obvious that you can import data by opening a file using the :guilabel:`File` menu, change a parameter value by editing the number in one of the little boxes in the main window, or plot data by clicking one of the :button:`E,orange`, :button:`k,orange`, :button:`R,orange`, or :button:`q,orange`, buttons.
+For instance, it's fairly obvious that you can import data by opening a file using the :guilabel:`File` menu, change a parameter value by editing the number in one of the little boxes in the main window, or plot data by :mark:`leftclick,..` clicking one of the :button:`E,orange`, :button:`k,orange`, :button:`R,orange`, or :button:`q,orange`, buttons.
 There is, however, a lot more to :demeter:`athena` at the level of its user interface.
 Part of making